b-wave/uDSKY/README.md

 # uDSKY PROJECT
 ## A Physical implementaion of an Apollo AGC DSKY.
 *...with USB 2.0 Connectivity for PC simulators*

 This assembly and firmware has sucessfully been used to control both John Pultorak's Block1 Simulator vers 1.16 in C++ and Ronald Burkey's Block 2 AGC simulators on <http://www.ibiblio.org/apollo/> Further, the Simulation runs great on Raspberry Pi.
 I will fork the files needed for both simulators.
+The Teensy 3.2 used in this has a plug in board that contains a Real time clock and 9 DOF navigation sensors.

 Why did I do this?
-Ultimately, its a clock.
-I intend to have a standalone version to do navigation demonstation experiments and become a "moon clock" to track the current position, phase, and distance to the moon - *real time!
+Ultimately, it is a clock.
+I intend to have a standalone version to do navigation demonstation experiments and become a "moon clock" to track the current position, phase, and distance to the moon - *...in real time!*

 The prototype shown here has hand cut plastics so it looks a little sloppy.
-I used this matte black plastic so it would hold paint a little better than glossy plastic.
+I used this matte black plastic i got from TAP Plastics so it would hold paint a little better than glossy plastic.
 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/Files/20161217_135148.jpg)
 Running the LED Test program 1